DS-100/fa20/gradproject.md

 Follow the instructions in the Report Format and Submission section of the project option that you chose to prepare the zip file to be submitted via Gradescope.

 This accounts for 5% (out of 100%) of your project grade.
 You will receive full credit for submitting the report by the deadline.
+Late reports might not be able to participate in peer review, and peer feedback will be taken into consideration for the final report grade.

+**Make sure to anonymize your report for this submission.** That means the names of the group members should not be shown anywhere in the report notebooks.

 ### <a name="review"></a>Peer Review Submission (Due 11:59pm PT, December 1st)
 Each group will peer grade two to three (TBD) other projects.
 For each project reviewed, the review should include the following components: